 Average weekly initial jobless claims, at 8:30 a.m.
 Thursday.

 The index of consumer expectations from the Reuters/University of Michigan consumer sentiment report, Friday at 9:55 a.m.

 Other reports of interest:

-By my rules, as of Monday I can trade January short vertical spreads, butterfly spreads, iron condors, and the short legs of calendar and diagonal spreads, as well as April single options and straddles.
+By my rules, I'm trading May options for short vertical and butterfly spreads, iron condors and the short legs of covered calls and diagonals as well as August options for single calls and puts.
 Of course, shares are good at any time.